-The portion sizes were generous and artfully presented and every dish was delicious.
-The price tag isn’t cheap (we opted for 3 courses, with wine, for €80) but keeping in mind hotel restaurants are typically more expensive, we felt it was fair.
+The portion sizes were generous and artfully presented, and every dish was delicious.
+The price tag isn’t cheap (we opted for three courses, with wine, for €80) but keeping in mind hotel restaurants are typically more expensive, we felt it was fair.
 There are more affordable lunch options if you want to try The Restaurant without breaking the bank.
-With such a wide-ranging menu, there is definitely something to suit every taste.
+With such a wide-ranging menu, there is something to suit every taste.

-Oh, and they have a great sense of humor.
+Oh, and they have a great sense of humour.
 We spotted this sign outside the restrooms:

 If you’re tempted by this review, book a table at The Restaurant online now.

 With The Restaurant under my belt (literally), I was excited to have the opportunity to stay in and review The Hotel.
-That chance came in early March, at the invitation of Brussels Wallonia Tourism, as a precursor to my visit to Binche’s Carnival. (coming soon!)
-[Please note, my room was sponsored by BWT but all opinions are my own.]
+That chance came in early March, at the invitation of Brussels Wallonia Tourism, as a precursor to my visit to Binche’s Carnival.
+[Please note, my room was sponsored by BWT, but all opinions are my own.]

 There were also a few fun additions: